pine-vm/pine/guide/how-to-configure-and-deploy-an-elm-backend-app.md

 When we log in at http://localhost:4000/, we get this message:

 ```
-Welcome to the Elm-Time admin interface version 2023-02-16.
+Welcome to the Pine admin interface version 0.3.1.
 ```

 But we don't need a web browser to interact with the admin interface.
 The command-line interface offers a range of commands to operate a running server, for example, to deploy a new version of an app.